WHISKY REVIEWS, NEWS, HISTORY & FOLKLORE

 The GlenAllachie Story

-In 2019, GlenAllachie distillery celebrated two years under new management with the title Distillery of the Year, presented at the inaugural Scottish Whisky Awards.
+In 2019, GlenAllachie distillery celebrated two years under its current management with the title of Distillery of the Year, presented at the inaugural Scottish Whisky Awards.
 It is an impressive achievement for a site previously unknown and unloved by the vast majority of whisky drinkers.

 GlenAllachie nestles at the foot of Ben Rinnes, close to the village of Aberlour.
-The distillery was commissioned by MacKinlay McPherson in 1967 in order to provide significant quantities of Speyside malt for use in their MacKinlay’s blend, one of the top selling scotch brands of that time.
+The distillery was commissioned by MacKinlay McPherson in 1967 in order to provide significant quantities of Speyside malt for use in their MacKinlay’s blend, one of the top selling Scotch brands at the time.

-The premises were bought by Campbell Distillers in 1989 but Campbell would later become part of Pernod Ricard which saw GlenAllachie become part of their Chivas Brothers business, supplying malt for Chivas Regal and Royal Salute blends.
+The premises were bought by Campbell Distillers in 1989 but Campbell would later become part of Pernod Ricard which saw GlenAllachie become part of their Chivas Brothers business, supplying malt for Chivas Regal and Royal Salute.

-Thus it remained until Billy Walker, formerly of the BenRiach Distilling Company, decided to take on a new project, acquiring GlenAllachie along with a healthy stock of ageing whisky in 2017.
-Under this new ownership, GlenAllachie was given a core range of single malt bottlings for the first time, with 10, 12, 18 and 25 year old versions released in July of 2018.
-Seeking to fill the gap between the 12 and 18 year old expressions however, Walker and his team expanded the range the following year, working with existing stocks in order to create a new 15 year old.
+Thus it remained, until Billy Walker, formerly of the BenRiach Distilling Company, decided to take on a new project, acquiring GlenAllachie along with a healthy stock of mature whisky in 2017.
+Under his ownership, GlenAllachie was given a core range of single malt bottlings for the first time, with 10, 12, 18 and 25 year old versions released in July of 2018.
+Seeking to fill the gap between the 12 and 18 year old expressions, however, Walker and his team expanded the range the following year, working with existing stocks in order to create a new 15 year old.
 Bottled at 46%, it retails around £60.

 Smell: Raisins, sultanas… cherry.
 Dark chocolate and cinnamon.
 Underneath the sherry there’s apple, floral honey and oak.